ppy/osu-wiki/wiki/Beatmap/Pattern/osu!mania/Hold_note/en.md

 ## Inverse

-**Inverse** is a type of hold note pattern in which all the notes in each column are hold notes and after each release, another hold note follows in that column.
-This creates what looks like a wall of hold notes and forms dense patterning with heavier reliance on reading.
+**Inverse** is a type of hold note pattern in which all notes are replaced with hold notes that extend to right before the next one in the same column.
+This creates what looks like a wall of hold notes and forms dense patterning with heavier reliance on reading ability.

 ![](img/inverse.png)